antpanda27/AWS_workshops/Scaling_encryption_at_rest_with_KMS/README.md

 # Setting Up
 Create `AWS-KMS-Workshop` stack from `curl 'https://static.us-east-1.prod.workshops.aws/public/249e5f66-a361-4b1d-8792-92f37d92fb25/static/EnvironmentTemplate.yaml' --output template.yaml`

-Create a central stack in another account using `curl 'https://static.us-east-1.prod.workshops.aws/public/249e5f66-a361-4b1d-8792-92f37d92fb25/static/central_template.yaml' --output template.yaml`
+Create a central stack in a *different account* using `curl 'https://static.us-east-1.prod.workshops.aws/public/249e5f66-a361-4b1d-8792-92f37d92fb25/static/central_template.yaml' --output template.yaml`

 # S3 Track
 This module continues you on your journey to address the privacy and compliance challenges of the existing configuration.
 Based on the recommendation of Amazon Web Services architects, you will: